Business formation

 The first small business legal requirement is deciding what type of business entity you should be.
 There are four different types of business structures you can choose from, listed below:

-• Limited liability company– An LLC is perfect if you want to pass profits and losses to members based on their contributions, offer both limited liability protection and the option to choose how you structure the company (member-managed or manager-managed).
-If you’re a single-member LLC, you’ll be able maintain control of your business (managing the business) while keeping profits as personal income.
+• Limited liability company– An LLC is perfect if you want to pass profits and losses to members based on their contributions, offer both limited liability protection and the option to choose how you structure the company (member-managed or manager-managed), including filing articles of organization, creating an operating agreement, and appointing a registered agent.
+If you’re a single-member LLC, you’ll be able to maintain control of your business (managing the business) while keeping profits as personal income, all with personal liability protection.

-• Corporation – Corporations have the most formalized structure and they’re more complicated to set up than the other types of businesses I’ve mentioned so far.
-The advantages of being a corporation include
+• Corporation – Corporations have the most formalized structure and they’re more complicated to set up than the other types of businesses mentioned so far, often requiring articles of incorporation; they can operate as an S corporation or C corporation.
+The advantages of being a corporation include strong personal liability protection and the ability to raise capital through stock sales.

 Business owners need to consider several factors when choosing the type of legal structure for their companies.